 You know, like the admission who has been on the unit for 6 hours and doesn’t have a diet order… or the patient who returned from their procedure two hours ago needs their fluids hooked back up… or the admission orders from four hours ago haven’t even been released.

 9. Don’t bring something lame for the potluck

 In case you haven’t noticed, nursing is a team sport.
 We rely heavily on one another.
 Naturally, we tend to get close to one another in the process.
-Potlucks are a fun way we bond and build rapport with one another away from the bedside.
+Potlucks are a fun way to bond and build rapport with one another away from the bedside.
 Therefore, when you show up with some forks that we could get from the cafeteria anyway, it looks and feels like you’re not really invested in the team.
-You’ll take but you won’t give.
+This unspoken rule for nurses is a big one.

 Take advantage of this unique opportunity, especially as a new nurse, to bring something enjoyable for everyone to share.
 Now, I’m not saying you need to spend $40 and stay up all night creating some elaborate side to bring… but if you’ve got a phenomenal cookie recipe, the best buffalo chicken dip, or make a mean Caprese salad – make it and bring it for the team to enjoy.

 As new nurses, we tend to try to do as much as possible ourselves.
 If we begin to drown, we just hope others will notice and jump in to save the day.